Bulldog: History

 On 4 April 1873, The Kennel Club was founded, the first dog breeding club dealing with the registration of purebred dogs and dog breeds.
 Bulldogs were included in the first volume of the Kennel Club Stud Book, which was presented at the Birmingham Show on 1 December 1874.
-The first English Bulldog entered into the register was a male dog named Adam (Adamo), born in 1864.
+The first English Bulldog entered into the register was a male dog named Adam, born in 1864.

 In March 1875, the third Bulldog Club was founded, which still exists today.
 Members of this club met frequently at the Blue Post pub on Oxford Street in London.
 The founders of the club collected all available information about the breed and its best representatives and developed a new standard for the English Bulldog, which was published on 27 May 1875, the same year they held the first breed show.
 Since 1878, exhibitions of the club were held annually, except during the Second World War.
 On 17 May 1894, the Bulldog Club was granted the status of a corporation and since then has carried the official name "The Bulldog Club, Inc.".
 It is the oldest mono-breed dog kennel club in the world.

-The Bulldog was officially recognized by the American Kennel Club in 1886.
+The Bulldog was officially recognised by the American Kennel Club in 1886.

-In 1894 the two top Bulldogs, King Orry and Dockleaf, competed in a contest to see which dog could walk 20 mi.
-King Orry was reminiscent of the original Bulldogs, lighter boned and very athletic.
-Dockleaf was smaller and heavier set, more like modern Bulldogs.
-King Orry was declared the winner that year, finishing the 20 mi walk while Dockleaf collapsed.
-Though today Bulldogs look tough, they cannot perform the job they were originally created for, as they cannot withstand the rigors of running after and being thrown by a bull, and also cannot grip with such a short muzzle.
-Although not as physically capable as their ancestors, modern Bulldogs are much calmer and less aggressive.
+In 1894, the two top Bulldogs, King Orry and Dock Leaf, competed in a contest to see which dog could walk 20 mi.
+King Orry was reminiscent of the original Bulldogs, lighter-boned and very athletic.
+Dock Leaf was a smaller and heavier set, more like modern Bulldogs.
+King Orry was declared the winner that year, finishing the 20 mi walk while Dock Leaf collapsed and expired.
+Though today Bulldogs look tough, they cannot perform the job they were originally bred for, as they cannot withstand the rigours of running after and being thrown by a bull, and also cannot grip with such a short muzzle.

 Description

 Appearance

 Bulldogs have characteristically wide heads and shoulders along with a pronounced mandibular prognathism.
 There are generally thick folds of skin on the brow; round, black, wide-set eyes; a short muzzle with characteristic folds called a rope or nose roll above the nose; hanging skin under the neck; drooping lips and pointed teeth, and an underbite with an upturned jaw.
 The coat is short, flat, and sleek with colours of red, fawn, white, brindle, and piebald.
-They have short tails that can either hang down straight or be tucked in a coiled "corkscrew" into a tail pocket.
+Bulldogs have short tails that can either hang down straight or be tucked in a coiled "corkscrew" into a tail pocket.